The Beginning of Breast Augmentation

 The 1950s saw the emergence of implants made of polyvinyl or polyethylene.
 While these materials didn’t lead to the catastrophic medical effects of paraffin or injected silicon, they also didn’t last long.
 When they failed, patients often found themselves looking and feeling worse than they had before surgery.

-The first silicone and saline implants were developed in the 1960s.
+The first silicone and saline breast implants were developed in the 1960s.
 The patient who received the first set of silicone implants, Timmie Jean Lindsey, still has them today – in her 80s.
-After silicone implants were recalled in 1992, saline implants became standard.
+After silicone breast implants were recalled in 1992, saline implants became standard.

 In 2006, the FDA approved silicon gel-filled implants designed to avoid the problems that got the earlier silicone implants recalled.
 Today, if a silicone gel implant breaks, the gel leaks into a reservoir inside the implant – not into the patient’s body.
 Both silicon gel and saline implants today come in a wide variety of shapes and sizes, increasing the possibilities for patients who seek breast augmentation.

-For a free, private consultation about your breast augmentation surgery options in Cleveland, please call our team at The Cosmetic Surgery Center at (216) 264-8100.
+For a free, private consultation about your breast augmentation surgery options in Cleveland, OH, please call our team at The Cosmetic Surgery Center at (216) 264-8100.

 Matthew Goldschmidt, MD, FACS is a cosmetic surgeon with an impressive list of academic and professional achievements.
 He is board certified by two surgical boards which include the American Board of Cosmetic Surgery, for body, breast and facial surgery, as well as the Board of Oral & Maxillofacial Surgery.